 - Giving fruit is ALWAYS better than juice.
 Limit juice to ½ cup a day.
 Water is even better.

-- Your baby should start drinking whole milk now because he needs the fat for growth.
+- Unless your baby's doctor suggests 2%, your baby should start drinking whole milk now because he needs the fat for growth.

 - 2 to 3 cups of whole milk a day is a good amount.